-Its straight forward traditional 3-knob layout is addressed to delay users who are looking to elegantly enhance their hard-earned tone, similarly to how a tape-echo machine would.
+Its straight-forward layout is addressed to delay users who are looking to elegantly enhance their hard-earned tone, similarly to how a tape-echo machine would with no frills.

-The Delay Llama can also be used with bass guitars.
+The Delay Llama mk.3 comes with 600ms max. delay time , and can also be used with bass guitars.

 DELAY LLAMA AWARDS: